benjaminion/upgrading-ethereum-book/src/book.md

     current_justified_checkpoint: Checkpoint
     finalized_checkpoint: Checkpoint

-Eth2 uses the [Casper FFG](https://arxiv.org/pdf/1710.09437.pdf) finality mechanism, with a [k-finality](https://docs.google.com/presentation/d/1MZ-E6TVwomt4rqz-P2Bd_X3DFUW9fWDQkxUP_QJhkyw/edit#slide=id.g621d74a5e7_0_159) optimisation, where k&nbsp;=&nbsp;2.
-These are the data that need to be tracked in order to apply the finality rules.
+Ethereum&nbsp;2.0 uses the [Casper FFG](https://arxiv.org/pdf/1710.09437.pdf) finality mechanism, with a [k-finality](https://docs.google.com/presentation/d/1MZ-E6TVwomt4rqz-P2Bd_X3DFUW9fWDQkxUP_QJhkyw/edit#slide=id.g621d74a5e7_0_159) optimisation, where k&nbsp;=&nbsp;2.
+The above objects in the state are the data that need to be tracked in order to apply the finality rules.

  - `justification_bits` is only four bits long.
 It tracks the justification status of the last four epochs: 1 if justified, 0 if not.
 This is used when [calculating](/part3/transition/epoch#justification-and-finalization) whether we can finalise an epoch.
- - Outside of the finality calculations, `previous_justified_checkpoint` and `current_justified_checkpoint` are only used to filter attestations being added into attestations lists discussed above: attestations need to have the matching source parameter.
+ - Outside of the finality calculations, `previous_justified_checkpoint` and `current_justified_checkpoint` are used to [filter](/part3/helper/accessors#get_attestation_participation_flag_indices) attestations: valid blocks include only attestations with a source checkpoint that matches the justified checkpoint in the state for the attestation's epoch.
  - `finalized_checkpoint`: the network has agreed that the beacon chain state at or before that epoch will never be reverted.
 So, for one thing, the fork choice rule doesn't need to go back any further than this.
 The Casper FFG mechanism is specifically constructed so that two conflicting finalized checkpoints cannot be created without at least one third of validators being slashed.

+<a id="inactivity"></a>

     # Inactivity
     inactivity_scores: List[uint64, VALIDATOR_REGISTRY_LIMIT]  # [New in Altair]

-TODO - this should probably be under Registry.
+This is logically part of "Registry", above, and would be better placed there.
+It is a per-validator record of [inactivity scores](/part3/config/configuration#inactivity-penalties) that is updated every epoch.
+This list is stored outside the main list of Validator objects since it is updated very frequently.
+See the [Registry](#registry) for more explanation.

     # Sync
     current_sync_committee: SyncCommittee  # [New in Altair]
     next_sync_committee: SyncCommittee  # [New in Altair]

-TODO
+Sync committees were introduced in the Altair upgrade.
+The next sync committee is calculated and stored so that participating validators can prepare in advance by subscribing to the required p2p subnets.

+#### Historical Note

-Fun fact: there was a period during which beacon state was split into "crystallized state" and "active state".
+There was a period during which beacon state was split into "crystallized state" and "active state".
 The active state was constantly changing; the crystallized state changed only once per epoch (or what passed for epochs back then).
 Separating out the fast-changing state from the slower-changing state was an attempt to avoid having to constantly rehash the whole state every slot.
 With the introduction of SSZ tree hashing, this was [no longer necessary](https://github.com/ethereum/eth2.0-specs/pull/122#issuecomment-437170249), as the roots of the slower changing parts could simply be cached, which was a nice simplification.
-There remains an echo of this approach, however, in the splitting out of validator balances into a different structure.
+There remains an echo of this approach, however, in the splitting out of validator balances and inactivity scores into different structures withing the beacon state.

 ### Signed envelopes <!-- /part3/containers/envelopes -->

+The following are just wrappers for more basic types, with an added signature.

 #### `SignedVoluntaryExit`